databendlabs/databend/docs/learn/howto/02-analyze-ontime-with-databend-on-ec2-and-s3.md

 ---
-title: Deploy Databend on EC2 use S3
+title: Analyze OnTime datasets with Databend on AWS EC2 and S3
 draft: true
 ---

-Complie Databend Deploy on EC2 use S3
+Analyzing `OnTime` datasets on AWS EC2 and S3 with Databend step by step.

-## 1. Deploy environment
+## Step 1.
+Deploy environment
 - EC2 size : c5a.4xlarge
   >EC2 region: <your S3 bucket region\>
   >